benjaminykim/python_data_science_tutorial/tutorials/Linux Tutorial.md

 `pwd` = print working directory

 You should see the name of the directory you are in.
 It should resemble `/Users/user_name`.
-You are currently in your home directory.
+You are currently in your home directory.<br>
 Let's see what is inside your home directory.
 How may we see the contents?

 `ls` = list

 You should see names of directories and files.
 To grab more information about these contents, lets use:
 `ls -al` = list (all long)

 We just configured the property of how we use the `ls` command by passing along some values `a` and `l` denoted by the flag `-`.
 Try just running `ls -a` and `ls -l` and see what happens.